archetype-themes/devkit/README.md

 Devkit is more than just a developer solution!
 The designs that developers work from play a crucial role in rolling out new theme projects.

-[Sign up for Devkit updates](https://link.archetypethemes.co/GhCsDk) and receive a download link to access the Figma file that accompanies the [archetype-themes/reference-theme](https://github.com/archetype-themes/reference-theme) + [archetype-themes/reference-components](https://github.com/archetype-themes/reference-components) repos
+[Access the Devkit preview Figma file](https://www.figma.com/community/file/1425140095049949991/devkit-preview) that accompanies the [archetype-themes/reference-theme](https://github.com/archetype-themes/reference-theme) + [archetype-themes/reference-components](https://github.com/archetype-themes/reference-components) repos

 ## Contributing